JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 Here the turtle is in the center in x=5.5, y=5.5 with no rotation.

-Before moving the turtle, let's study the properties of the node available with turtlesim package in another window.
+Before moving the turtle, let's study the properties of the node available with turtlesim package in another container terminal.

 #### Get node list